US factory output ticked up just 0.1 percent in March

 Manufacturing has been a stable source of growth for the U.S. economy in recent months, although the pace of its gains have shown signs of slowing amid questions about whether President Donald Trump's tariffs against China and other countries could lead to a trade war.

 Factories are also hiring.
-Manufacturers added 232,000 jobs in the past 12 months, the Labor Department said.
+Manufacturers added 22,000 jobs in March and 232,000 jobs in the past 12 months, the Labor Department said.